 From activities and presentations within schools, marine ecosystem field trips and engagements with citizen science to community beach cleans, kayaking and snorkelling – the hope is to inspire and enable kiwis to take time to connect with the sea.

 To see what is happening in your region for Seaweek 2024 – check out the Seaweek What’s On pages.
-More information will be added closer to the time.
+There are also events throughout the year.

 This very useful article lists a selection of unit plans and other teacher support materials for Seaweek that we have grouped under possible teaching topics.